 The agreement marked a drastic change in a relationship between Dobrindt and Bulc that has been frequently strained by the Commission’s inquiry into the German road toll plan.
 Dobrindt declared victory, telling reporters “it’s clear today that the road toll is coming”.

-Bulc opened an infringement case against the German road toll law over the summer.
+Bulc opened an infringement case against the German road toll law last year.
 In September, the Commission referred the case to the European Court of Justice.

 Commission President Jean-Claude Juncker even intervened last month to help strike a deal with Dobrindt over the toll plan.
 As part of that agreement, the Commission dropped its case at the ECJ.

 The compromise comes less than a year before Germany’s parliamentary elections.
 Angela Merkel announced last month that she will run for a fourth term, but even if she wins, Dobrindt’s position in a new cabinet isn’t guaranteed.

 That puts Dobrindt under pressure: the bill still has to be approved by the German Bundestag and go through a months-long public tender process.
 A previous version was already approved by the Bundestag earlier this year, but the compromise agreed yesterday is different and needs to be voted on again.
 That will likely take place after the 2017 elections.